Glen Campbell: 1960–1966: Early career

-From December 1964 to early March 1965, Campbell was a touring member of the Beach Boys, filling in for Brian Wilson, playing bass guitar and singing falsetto harmonies.
+From December 1964 to mid-May 1965, Campbell was a touring member of the Beach Boys, filling in for Brian Wilson, playing bass guitar and singing falsetto harmonies.
 He was then replaced on the Beach Boys' tours by new member Bruce Johnston.
-Brian Wilson produced and co-wrote a single for Campbell, "Guess I'm Dumb," which failed to chart despite what writer David Howard called "a surging, elegant Burt Bacharach-inspired string and horn arrangement and Campbell's forlorn Roy Orbison-like vocal.".
+Brian Wilson produced and co-wrote a single for Campbell, "Guess I'm Dumb", which failed to chart despite what writer David Howard called "a surging, elegant Burt Bacharach-inspired string and horn arrangement and Campbell's forlorn Roy Orbison-like vocal.".

 In 1965, he had his biggest solo hit yet, reaching number 45 on the Hot 100 with a version of Buffy Sainte-Marie's "Universal Soldier".
-Asked about the pacifist message of the song, he said that "people who are advocating burning draft cards should be hung."
+Asked about the pacifist message of the song, he said that "people who are advocating burning draft cards should be hung".

 Campbell continued as a session musician, playing guitar on the Beach Boys' 1966 album Pet Sounds, among other recordings.
 In April of that year, he joined Rick Nelson on a tour through the Far East, again playing bass.